webplatform/docs-wpd/Projects/editors_guide/index.md

 <div style='float: right;background: white;border:1px dashed black;padding: 1ex;margin-left:1ex;'>

-* Step 1: Register for an account to participate on the WebPlatform.org wiki ** Create an account with your email address, user name, and password.
+=Step 1: Register for an account to participate on the WebPlatform.org wiki= ** Create an account with your email address, user name, and password.
 **** http://docs.webplatform.org/w/index.php?title* Special:UserLogin&type* signup
 ** Make sure to verify your account.
 The verification link is sent via email.
 If you don't see the message, check your spam folder.
 ** Log into the WebPlatform.org site using your user name and password.
 **** http://webplatform.org
-* Step 2.
-Get ready to communicate with the online community ** The WebPlatform.org online community uses IRC extensively.
+=Step 2.
+Get ready to communicate with the online community= ** The WebPlatform.org online community uses IRC extensively.
 Log in and ask questions:
 **** http://webchat.freenode.net/?channels* #webplatform
 *** Download and install an IRC client that enables you to chat in the #webplatform channel.
 Here are some reliable IRC clients you can use: